EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 In the demo application that hopefully you've downloaded and explored, we write our tests under the `tests` directory.
 This is the default location that Symfony gives us for our tests and I think it's a good one.
 For our unit tests, we will put them in `tests/unit`.
 Tests for this class in particular go in the `tests/unit/Entity/WeatherQueryTest.php` file.

 Notice our naming and file location convention.
 The name of the file that contains a given class' test cases is the same as the class itself, only with the word `Test` as a suffix.
-We've also made sure to mimic the project's `src` dierctory structure in our `tests/unit` directory.
+We've also made sure to mimic the project's `src` directory structure in our `tests/unit` directory.
 So, in this example, the `WeatherQuery` class is located in `src/Entity/WeatherQuery.php`. that means that its tests should live in `tests/unit/Entity/WeatherQueryTest.php`.
 Following this convention keeps things simple and easy to navigate and maintain.

 ### What a PHPUnit test class looks like